bcrowell/karl/README.md

 Test outside the equatorial plane.

-Test rot90 transitions, coded but not yet tested.
+Test era and rot90 transitions, coded but not yet tested.

 ## Bugs/to do

-Currently the handle_transition method only knows about transitions between Kruskal and Schwarzschild coordinates, need to take care of the rot90 and era cases as well.
+When transitioning from Schwarzschild chart to Kruskal, we can automatically trigger a change of era, but the transition code in sph_vector can't handle this combination of changes at the same time.
+See comments labeled FIXME.

 Change hard-coded 3.0 and 2000.0 to symbols in sph_point.